 Angela Overton, Associate Minister of Greencastle Baptist Church in Louisville, KY, works with a predominantly African-American population and sees herself as an education provider.
 She makes regular home visits to people who are too ill to come to church, and often comes up against a lack of trust where end-of-life issues, advanced directives and hospice care are concerned.
 “People think ‘you’re giving up on me.’
 I have the opportunity to speak with people to express what dying means,” Overton said.

-A member of the Coalition to Transform Advanced Care (CTAC), an interfaith group working to improve care for people with advanced illness, Overton is working on a training template for clergy to provide hands-on experience on how to approach end-of-life issues and spiritual care.
+A senior advisor to the Interfaith and Diversity Workgroup at Coalition to Transform Advanced Care (CTAC), an interfaith group working to improve care for people with advanced illness, Overton is working on a training template for clergy to provide hands-on experience on how to approach end-of-life issues and spiritual care.

 “I don’t think the faith-based community is doing enough.
 I try to build relationships with individuals who I visit and make them more aware of organizations that can benefit them,” Overton explained.